lschierer/GreenwoodSpectrumTheme/README.md

 # GreenwoodSpectrumTheme
 A theme pack for Greenwood using [Adobe Spectrum] CSS and Web Components.
+I found myself repeating my own work several times over, so I am centralizing the reused components in one place.

 Some notes on running this:
 * [mise], if installed will attempt to set up your environment for you to the extent it can.